 24 Hour Urine Collection

-- On the first morning, when you start the collection, urinate in the toilet and flush away the first urine you pass.
+- On the morning you start the collection, urinate in the toilet, and flush the first urine you pass.
 Write down the date and time.
 That is the start time for the collection.

 Care AgreementYou have the right to help plan your care.
 To help with this plan, you must learn about your lab tests.
 You can then discuss the results with your caregivers.
 Work with them to decide what care may be used to treat you.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.